1959 Targa Florio: Race

+The Ferrari 250 Testa Rossa that had been crashed by Behra during the race, now with Brooks at the wheel.

-This was meant to be a Ferrari battle, but it was not to be, as all the Ferraris retired due to mechanical problems.
-The initial mechanical problem of the Jean Behra car was a crash with rollover that left Behra uninjured while the battered car was put back on the road by spectators.
+The 1959 Targa was meant to be a Ferrari in-house battle, but it was not to be.
+The nimble Porsche No. 130 of Bonnier was leading, setting fastest lap with 43:11.6 and 100.0150 km/h (62.147 mph) average, and the Ferraris had to be driven hard.
+Gendebien/Hill were out already after lap 1 with a transmission problem that later affected also Gurney/Allison.
+All the big Ferraris retired due to mechanical problems, with the initial mechanical problem of the Jean Behra car being a crash with rollover that left Behra uninjured while the battered car was put back on the road by spectators.
 Behra made it to the pits where Tony Brooks declined to pilot the wreck.
 Being reminded of the terms in his contract, he drove it until the axle broke.

-This left Porsche alone to command the race, taking the top four places despite the loss of the two main Porsche 718 RSK cars driven by F1 pilots, like Hans Herrmann and Umberto Maglioli, the 1956 Targa Florio winner.
-The leading Porsche 718 of Jo Bonnier and Wolfgang von Trips was forced to withdraw on the last lap, leaving victory to the supporting 718 RSK driven by lesser known Germans.
+This left Porsche alone to command the race, taking the top four places despite the loss of the two main S2.0 Porsche 718 RSK cars driven by F1 pilots.
+The leading Porsche 718 of Jo Bonnier and Wolfgang von Trips was forced to withdraw on the last lap, leaving victory to the supporting S1.5 718 RSK driven by lesser known Germans, with three other Porsche completing a 1-2-3-4 triumph for Zuffenhausen.